 top of page

-Eating disorders are serious but treatable mental and physical illnesses that can affect people of every age, sex, gender, race, ethnicity, and socioeconomic group.
-National surveys estimate that 20 million women and 10 million men in America will have an eating disorder at some point in their lives.
+Eating disorders are serious but treatable mental and physical illnesses affecting people of all ages, genders, races, ethnicities, and socioeconomic backgrounds.
+National surveys indicate that about 20 million women and 10 million men in the US will develop an eating disorder at some point in their lives.

 Academy for Eating Disorders